Lachlan Bayliss

-Lachlan Ryan Bayliss (born 24 July 2002) is a professional soccer player who plays as a midfielder for Newcastle Jets.
-Born in Australia, he represented the New Zealand U23 national team.
+Lachlan Ryan Bayliss (born 24 July 2002) is a professional footballer who plays as a central midfielder for A-League Men side Auckland FC.
+Born in Australia, he represents the New Zealand national team.

 Club career

 Bayliss' formative years as a footballer were spent in Darwin, Northern Territory, spending 4 years playing at youth level for Mindil Aces, before joining the youth set up at Central Coast Mariners as a 16 year old in 2018.

 Central Coast Mariners

 Having come through the age groups for the Central Coast Mariners Academy, Bayliss was promoted into the NPL First Grade team for the Mariners for the 2022 season, with the Mariners competing in the newly renamed NSW League One competition, the second tier in the National Premier Leagues NSW system.
 Bayliss made an immediate impact for the team, ending the season as the equal top scorer in the competition with 13 goals in 22 appearances.
-The season saw the team win the Premiership for finishing top of the table and achieve promotion to the top flight, however losing the Grand Final 2-1 after extra time to St George City.
+The season saw the team win the Premiership for finishing top of the table and achieve promotion to the top flight, however losing the Grand Final 2–1 after extra time to St George City.

-In January 2023, Bayliss was signed on a scholarship contract with the Mariners, joining his older brother James in training with the Mariners first team squad for the 2022-23 season.
+In January 2023, Bayliss was signed on a scholarship contract with the Mariners, joining his older brother James in training with the Mariners first team squad for the 2022–23 season.
 Bayliss continued his fine form into the 2023 NPL season, with the team now competing in the top flight following the previous season's promotion.
 Bayliss was a key member of the team, scoring 9 goals in 21 appearances.
-Bayliss had a standout performance against North West Sydney Spirit at Pluim Park, being involved in all 4 goals for the side in a 4–2 victory, initially with two assists and then scoring two goals in two minutes late in the match to secure the victory from a position of 2-2.
+Bayliss had a standout performance against North West Sydney Spirit at Pluim Park, being involved in all 4 goals for the side in a 4–2 victory, initially with two assists and then scoring two goals in two minutes late in the match to secure the victory from a position of 2–2.
 However, that match would be his penultimate appearance for the club, appearing one final time against Sydney FC Youth.
 Bayliss scored again in his farewell match, and was clapped off by teammates and supporters at the end of the match.

 His departure from the club was confirmed the following day.